graphile/crystal/utils/website/graphile-export/exportable.md

 Generally speaking there are 2 methods of acheiving this, used in unison:

-1. All functions and their scope dependencies must be correctly wrapped in `EXPORTABLE`
+1. All functions and their scope dependencies must be made exportable by wrapping in an `EXPORTABLE()` call, or be made importable via the special `$$export` property
-2. If a dependency cannot be made `EXPORTABLE` then instead of depending on it via the JavaScript scope, it should be passed at runtime via the GraphQL `context` and referenced from there (the third argument to a resolver, or via the [context()](https://grafast.org/grafast/step-library/standard-steps/context) step in Gra*fast*)
+2. If a dependency cannot be made exportable/importable then instead of depending on it via the JavaScript scope, it should be passed at runtime via the GraphQL `context` and referenced from there (the third argument to a resolver, or via the [context()](https://grafast.org/grafast/step-library/standard-steps/context) step in Gra*fast*)

-## Using EXPORTABLE
+## Making a value EXPORTABLE

 You can import `EXPORTABLE` from `graphile-export/helpers` to avoid loading unnecessary code into memory: